-Methyldibromoglutaronitrile Uses, Dosage, Side Effects, Food Interaction and all others data.
+Methyldibromoglutaronitrile Uses, Dosage, Side Effects and more

 Methyldibromoglutaronitrile, also known as Methyldibromo glutaronitrile (MDBGN), is a widely used preservative that can be found in many personal hygiene and industrial products.
 It is also a known allergen and dermatological irritant that has been banned in many EU countries due to increasing rates of contact allergy .
 In 2005, MDBGN was named in the top 15 most frequently positive allergens identified in patch tests by the North American Contact Dermatitis Group (NACDG).